ritikhandelwal/CS5-7319-Final-Project-Group-12-Ritik-Khandelwal_Prashant-Iyer_Naman-Jha/Unselected_Architecture/OnlineRestaurantWebApp-master/README.md

 While the application is running on your local computer, go tho this url: http://127.0.0.1:8000/admin/

 To create a superuser, follow this tutorial: https://docs.djangoproject.com/en/1.8/intro/tutorial02/

-To get more information about this web app, check out this video https://www.youtube.com/watch?v=nhwRe9PW50k&t=48s